 The availability periods for the exams are CLEARLY STATED ON THE SCHEDULES.
 ALL EXAMS MUST BE COMPLETED BY THE END OF THE STATED AVAILABILITY PERIOD.
-IT IS YOUR RESPONSIBILITY TO HAVE A FUNCTIONING COMPUTER AND INTERNET CONNECTION FOR THIS COURSE.
-Things such as "my computer broke", or "my internet was down" ARE NOT ACCEPTABLE EXCUSES!!!!!
+IT IS YOUR RESPONSIBILITY TO HAVE A FUNCTIONING COMPUTER AND INTERNET CONNECTION FOR THIS COURSE.!!
 If you wait until the last hour of the availability period to take your exam, and you do have a computer problem and/or internet problem, you will have to take it the following day with the time penalty -- that is the risk you take of waiting until the last "minute".

 |Determination of Final Grade||